Home > All Recipes > Brownies and Bars > Small Batch Peanut Butter Blondies With Chocolate Chips

 3 tablespoons unsalted butter, melted, 6 tablespoons brown sugar, light or dark, 1/4 cup organic cane sugar, 1 large egg, room temperature, 1 teaspoon vanilla extract, 1/4 cup creamy peanut butter

-• Sprinkle the dry ingredients over the wet.
+• Sift or sprinkle the dry ingredients over the wet.
 Switch to a small spatula to mix until no dry streaks remain.
 Add the chocolate chips and gently fold them into the dough.
 Expect a thicker dough, like a cookie dough.
+Tip – I like to sift my dry ingredients through a fine mesh strainer to remove lumps and for better distribution into the batter.

 • Press the dough evenly into the prepared baking pan.
 Bake for 24 to 26 minutes, or until a toothpick inserted in the middle comes out mostly clean.
 Do not overbake, or the blondies will not be chewy.